 Hard or soft?
 It’s a question often asked in Thailand, by Thai masseurs, but to be honest, I think the question has only become relevant because of Western tourists.
 It has much to do with cultural differences with experiencing pain and the ideas of what a massage is or should be.

-In that respect one could say that if the receiver can, needs and wants to take deep stretching or substantial pressure, it would be a “hard” massage.
-And “soft,” if otherwise.
 Nevertheless, it’s perhaps better to use the words “intense” and “mild.”
 When one needs to “go deep” it generally takes a lot of both the therapist’s and the receiver’s energies and then it would be an “intense” massage.

-However, experience teaches that a very tensed client (or body parts that are tensed, contracted, blocked) won’t benefit from a hard touch, and this is something we often see with Western clients.
+However, experience teaches us that a very tensed client (or body parts that are tensed, contracted, blocked) won’t benefit from a hard touch, and this is something we often see with Western clients.
 The receiver or the particular area of the body first needs to be opened up with a soft or softer touch and approach.

 Another fundamental question is if Thai Massage should necessarily be hard and tough to achieve deep releasing work.
 Some say yes, others no. There are several lineages of harder or softer Thai Massage styles and both get results.